Pen – FrøyaRingen (NYTEK23)

 7.3.3 Tolerances for mooring lug ear

-Normally during wear of mooring lug ears, the width of the ear is remaining the same and the reduced diameter is 90° shifted relative to this.
+Normally during wear of mooring lug ears, the width of the ear remains the same and the reduced diameter is 90° shifted relative to this.

 315 | 30 |